xsmile/ryzen-ppd/README.md

 - `python3` and the `setuptools` module
 - `ryzenadj` with the libryzenadj.so library for changing CPU power settings
 - `dbus` for subscribing to power source and sleep signals
+- `upower` for subscribing to power source and sleep signals

 ### Optional